lukibahr/stars/README.md

 ## PHP

 - [alexjustesen/speedtest-tracker](https://github.com/alexjustesen/speedtest-tracker) - Speedtest Tracker is a self-hosted application that monitors the performance and uptime of your internet connection.
 - [tirrenotechnologies/tirreno](https://github.com/tirrenotechnologies/tirreno) - tirreno is a security framework.
-Event tracking, threat detection, and risk scoring for any product.
+Event tracking, threat detection, and risk scoring inside your product.
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.
 - [ellite/Wallos](https://github.com/ellite/Wallos) - Wallos: Open-source, self-hostable personal subscription tracker.
 Visualize your recurring expenses, manage your budget, and save money.
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
+Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more
 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.

 ## Perl